 SERVICE QUANTITY QUALITY TIMELINESS Forecast Actual Forecast Actual Forecast Actual Key Service 2 Key Service 2 - Provision of Bi-annual Examination Setting and administering a six-part examination in New Zealand law and practice twice a year for those overseas applicants who are required to take some or all of its parts for the purpose of admission to the profession in New Zealand.
-Approximately 375 (2021:375) exam parts were anticipated to be sat at two exams.
-269 (2021: 181 - held in March and April) exam parts were sat at the July exams, and 230 (2021: 224) exam parts were sat at the November 2022 exam.
-3 Hold an examination twice yearly in accordance with the Conduct of the New Zealand Law and Practice Examination Regulations 1996.
+Approximately 375 (2022:375) exam parts were anticipated to be sat at two exams.
+200 (2022: 269 -) exam parts were sat at the July 2023 exams, and 173 (2022: 230) exam parts were sat at the November 2023 exam.
+Hold an examination twice yearly in accordance with the Conduct of the New Zealand Law and Practice Examination Regulations 1996.
 Examination papers are moderated by an independent assessor.
-Examination is to be fair, secure, rigorous, accurate and up-to-date Standard 100% (2021: 100%) per achieved.
+Examination is to be fair, secure, rigorous, accurate and up-to-date Standard 100% (2022: 100%) per achieved.
 Examination results are to be released within 50 working days of the exam.
-The July Examination results were released within 24 (2021: 44 - March and 20 - April) days after the exams.
-The November Examination results were released within 35 (2021: 38) working days of the exams, taking into account the Christmas closure period (23/12/2022-16/1/23).
+The July Examination results were released within 39 working days (2022: 24 -) after the exams.
+The November Examination results were released within 33 (2022: 35) working days of the exams, taking into account the Christmas closure period (23/12/2023- 22/1/24).